whkelvin/Note/Psyc Note/Chapter2.md

       * often difficult to obtain a complete description of all variable that influence behavior
    * **Ecological Validity** (*EcoV*): A study has high EcoV if its methods, materials and setting closely approximate the real-world in which a target behavior is being examined.
    * **External Validity** (*ExtV*): A study has high ExtV if its finding generalize to circumstances beyond the research setting

+   #difference between the EcoV and ExtV
+   Ecological validity allows the study to in settings and situations in which it is exposed to the real world situations, where the studying would naturally occur.
+External validity is where the results of the study is able to be generalized through the population, environmental and temporal.
 ### 3. Survey/Questionnaire Study
    * a method of ascertaining the self-reported attitudes, emotions, preferences, behaviors, habits, etc. of individuals or of groups of individuals
    * Advantage: